This post was updated on January 19, 2022

 Appearance After Initial Stain Application: 7

 – The Flood CWF in the transparent cedar color had a nice golden color with a hint of orange.
-The cedar deck was highlighted with a rich color but the knots of the wood were very light, almost blond in color.
+The cedar deck was highlighted with a rich color but the knots of the wood was very light, almost blond in color.
 There were a few shiny spots throughout the deck where the stain did not absorb very well.

 Preventing UV Graying at 2 Year Mark: 7

 – Flood CWF did okay at the two-year mark where about 70% of the original color remained on the wood.
 We were pleased but had hoped for better results.

 Wear/Tear and Peeling: 8

-– We noticed a small amount of wearing on the stairs after the two years.
+– We noticed a small amount of wear on the stairs after the two years.
 Most of the deck did not have any issues.

 Cost Per Square Foot: 7

 – On our cedar deck, we used 5 gallons of the Flood CWF-UV 5 OIL.
 The square foot coverage was much less than the manufacturer’s claims of 200 feet per gallon.
 About $.40 a foot.

 Preventing Mold/Mildew/Algae: 7